jju/stubbl/seasons/gcxi/week09.md

 * business storyline: IC-OM [[warreporter]] team owners hate each other competing industrial concerns labour vs management, DS-KD [[aficionado]] These teams have been doing well with scrappy players
-* player storyline  GF-GH [[warreporter]] can the Farmers stop Ziba?, RE-OW [[writer]] OW have players to play, but they need to play better, CF-FT [[aficionado]] Venus doesn't have to do all the work but she is trying for the Sardines crown and is down 3 TDs
+* player storyline  GF-GH [[warreporter]] can the Farmers stop Ziba?, RE-OW [[writer]] OW have players to play, but they need to play better, CF-FT [[aficionado]] Veens doesn't have to do all the work but she is trying for the Sardines crown and is down 3 TDs
 * team storyline AM-ZV [[writer]] after being upset hugely how does the Menace bounce back against another bad team?, SR-BC [[aficionado]] bad team overperforming as spoiler vs team that needs to do better, CT-EF [[warreporter]] do the Fatality now begin a slide?
 * Playoffs: Intradivisional: